SolaceLabs/pubsubplus-cf-dev/README.md

 A Deployment of Solace PubSub+ for Cloud Foundry has prerequisites for which this guide will provide steps to satisfy:

-- A deployment of [BOSH](https://github.com/cloudfoundry/bosh): Hosting the Solace PubSub+ software message brokers
+- A deployment of [BOSH](https://github.com/cloudfoundry/bosh): Hosting the Solace PubSub+ software event brokers
 - A deployment of [Cloud Foundry](https://github.com/cloudfoundry/cf-deployment): Hosting the Solace Service Broker and Test Applications.
 - Optionally a deployment of [Cloud Foundry MySQL](https://github.com/cloudfoundry/cf-mysql-deployment): Provides p-mysql service required by the Solace Service Broker.
 By default this is not needed - the service broker uses an internal instance.
-- A [Solace BOSH Deployment](https://github.com/SolaceLabs/cf-solace-messaging-deployment/): Defines and produces the bosh manifests to deploy Solace PubSub+ for Cloud Foundry
+- A [Solace BOSH Deployment](https://github.com/SolaceLabs/cf-pubsubplus-deployment/): Defines and produces the bosh manifests to deploy Solace PubSub+ for Cloud Foundry

 <a name="operating-system"></a>
 # Operating system